daac-tools/vibrato/README.md

     -o system-compact.dic
 ```

-The compact dictionary takes longer time than usual to analyze because it does not compute the bi-gram cost before hand.
+The compiled dictionary `system-compact.dic` can be used in place of the system dictionary `system.dic` described above.

+### SIMD acceleration

-Compiling the `tokenize` command with the `target-feature=+avx` option will reduce the analyzing time:
+Compiling the `tokenize` command with the `target-feature=+avx2` option enables a SIMD acceleration (if your machine supports it) and will reduce the analyzing time:
 ```
 $ RUSTFLAGS='-C target-feature=+avx2' cargo build --release -p tokenize
 ```